I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong, they are mine!

 If you were lucky enough to have insurance, each plan had provider lists.
 On it, you had the doctors and services that your insurance would pay for.
 You could see people outside your network, but you were out the entire cost.
 If you needed a specialist, and none of the local specialists were “in the network,” you would be forced to travel to see their specialist.

 You and Your Doctor were never in control.

-As a diabetic, I have been moved from one insulin to another for no other reason than my insurance company no longer covered it.
-Not for any reason other than they wanted a cheaper prescription.
+As a person with diabetes, I have been moved from one insulin to another for no other reason than my insurance company no longer covered it.
+Not for any purpose other than they wanted a cheaper prescription.
 I could see a move from name brand to a generic, but all the modern insulins are name brand.
 While I was fighting a foot infection, my doctor wanted to try a procedure that would work for my health but was denied by insurance.
-We needed to go through two more lengthy hospitalizations before they would approve the cheaper original procedure.
+We needed to go through two more lengthy hospitalizations before they would approve the cheaper original process.